usefulsensors/ai_in_a_box/README.md

 AI in a Box is now listening for speech.

-## Full installation from baseline image.
+## Full installation.

 AI in a Box hardware has custom hardware for the display and audio and USB keyboard.
-For the full installation or experimentation we provide a baseline microSD card image with the OS and needed overlays and configuration for the custom hardware.
+For the full installation we provide a baseline microSD card image with the OS and needed overlays and configuration for the custom hardware.
 You will also need GitHub access to complete these steps.

 This baseline image does not include our application code which is added during this installation.
 The preparation of this image is not documented in this